harrybaines/portfolio-website/_posts/2019-08-13-intro-to-ml.md

 ---
 title: Introduction to Machine Learning
 layout: post-page
 ---

 Recently I took an online course called 'Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning' on Coursera.
 I found it to be a fantastic learning resource for AI enthusiasts like myself who want to learn more about the subject.
-In this post I want to summarise the fundamentals of what machine learning actually is, how it works and some applications where this technology can be applied to in the real world.
+In this post, I want to summarise the fundamentals of what machine learning actually is, how it works and some applications where this technology can be applied in the real world.

 ## What is Machine Learning?